Language: EN

 What is and how to use a multidelegate in C#

-This ability allows you to execute multiple methods in response to a single event or action.
+This capability allows multiple methods to be executed in response to a single event or action.

 In fact, in C# all delegates are multidelegates.
-We just have to use them slightly differently.
+We just have to use them in a slightly different way.

 Multidelegates are created by combining delegate instances using the + operator or the Delegate.Combine method.